-Each cube that is in one of these zones is removed and the owning player causes 1 to the opponent's Ship, placing a on the opponent's Ship board.
+Each cube that is in one of these zones is removed and the owner of the cube causes 1 on the opponent's Ship, placing a on the opponent's Ship board.

 Note: Dealing damage does not help you win the battle.